HDest-Community/Follower/README.md

 ##### Inventory management
 ---
 - Use the arrow keys to navigate.
 Enter selects.
 When selecting amount for transfer, Shift + Left/Right arrow keys increases the amount by 10 instead of 2.
+- Select weapons using the 1-9 number keys.

 ##### Revival
 ---